AbhiA07/AbhiA07/README.md

 - 👋 Hi, I’m @AbhiA07
-- 👀 I’m interested in coding
+- 👀 I’m interested in learning new
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning b.tech
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me
+- 📫 How to reach me akabhi481@gmail.com

 <!---
 AbhiA07/AbhiA07 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.